iyanuashiri/celeroku/README.md

 Now visit the app.
 It will ask for a username and a password which you defined above.

-PS: This is a working version/fix to https://github.com/jorilallo/celery-flower-heroku
+PS: This is a working version/fix/one click deploy to https://github.com/jorilallo/celery-flower-heroku